 From those first meetings came the idea for a non-profit that would host local storytelling programs where veterans of all eras and branches of service could share their experiences with the public.
 The VBC found venues throughout the greater Pittsburgh region to carry their monthly programs.
 In 2010, the VBC held thirty events drawing 50-150 people to each.
 Demand for events increased, as did awareness of the need to record and share the stories told with a wider public.
-The VBC partnered with local podcasters, documentarians, and digital storytellers to create Veteran Voices of Pittsburgh Oral History Initiative.
+The VBC partnered with local podcasters, documentarians, and digital storytellers to capture and share the stories of our veterans.

 Up to this point, the VBC was an all-volunteer organization relying on small sponsorships and donations.
 Operations grew with funding from local foundations, which allowed the VBC to expand its programs across the region and reach thousands more veterans, their families, and supportive friends and neighbors.
 The VBC held events in Legion halls and brewpubs, libraries and banquet rooms, church basements and faith-based coffee houses.
 In a couple of occasions, it held events on a donor’s private property and even in workplaces where employees could gather and hear about their colleagues’ service.